Cultural Facilities Fund

 Goals of the Feasibility & Technical Assistance Grants Program

-The planning and construction of cultural facilities can be complex.
-The purpose of the Feasibility & Technical Assistance Grants is to help managers and board members of cultural organizations get the objective information and analysis they need before they commit their organization’s energies and financial resources to a facilities project.
+The purpose of the Feasibility & Technical Assistance grants is to help cultural organizations get the objective information and analysis they need before they commit their organization’s energies and financial resources to a facilities project.

 Types of Projects Funded

-Types of planning and technical assistance may include, but are not necessarily limited to: architectural and engineering plans, business plans and market research as it relates to a new facility, capital campaign feasibility studies, comprehensive facility maintenance plans and new project feasibility studies.
+Types of planning and technical assistance may include but are not limited to: architectural and engineering plans, business plans and market research as it relates to a new facility, capital campaign feasibility studies, comprehensive facility maintenance plans, accessibility studies, energy efficiency/green building studies, and overall feasibility studies for a new facility.

-Feasibility & Technical Assistance Grant funds are not available for non-facilities-related planning efforts (such as an overall organizational strategic planning); site acquisition; regular operating activities; ongoing staff positions; complete architectural drawings; fundraising or marketing activities; or publications.
+Feasibility & Technical Assistance Grant funds are not available for non-facilities-related planning efforts (such as an overall organizational strategic planning); regular operating activities; ongoing staff positions; fundraising or marketing implementation activities; or publications.

-Broad Review Criteria: As outlined in previous sections, the Cultural Facilities Fund statute establishes four threshold review criteria for all grants.
-All projects must provide evidence that they meet these four statutory criteria to be considered for a Cultural Facilities Fund Grant:
+The Cultural Facilities Fund statute establishes five threshold review criteria for all grants.
+All projects must provide evidence that they meet these five statutory criteria to be considered for a Cultural Facilities Fund Grant.

-- There must be a demonstrated financial need for a grant.
+- There is a demonstrated financial need for a grant.

-*Please address “community need” and “local support “in terms of your cultural organization and/or programming.
+* “Community need” and “local support” can be addressed in terms of your cultural organization and/or programming.

 **Tourism is defined as: “a person traveling 50 miles or more one way to a destination or who stays overnight”.